-The proposed amendments would give effect to the Government's "Investment Boost" policy, which would create a deduction for new investment assets.
-The deduction would be equal to 20% of the new investment asset's cost.
+These amendments give effect to the Government's "Investment Boost" policy, which creates a deduction for new investment assets.
+The deduction is equal to 20% of the new investment asset's cost.

-The proposed amendments would take effect for new investment assets that are depreciable property if they are first available for use on or after 22 May 2025.
-For other new investment assets, the amendment would take effect for expenditure incurred on or after 22 May 2025.
+The amendments take effect for new investment assets that are depreciable property (or an improvement to depreciable property) if the asset is first available for use on or after 22 May 2025.
+For other new investment assets, the amendment takes effect for expenditure incurred on or after 22 May 2025.

 The objective of Investment Boost is to encourage capital investment and raise productivity in New Zealand.
 Investment Boost is a partial expensing regime and has similarities to other forms of accelerated depreciation.
-For new investment assets that are depreciable property, the amendments would allow a deduction of 20% of the cost of the asset in the income year the asset is first available for use.
+For new investment assets that are depreciable property, the amendments allow a deduction of 20% of the cost of the asset in the income year the asset is first available for use.

-New investment assets would include all depreciable property except residential buildings and fixed life intangible property (FLIP).1 They would also include improvements to depreciable property and a number of assets that are allowed depreciation-like deductions.
+New investment assets include all depreciable property except dwellings and fixed life intangible property (FLIP).1 They include most improvements to depreciable property even if the underlying asset does not itself qualify for Investment Boost (for example, because the improvements improve an asset that was available for use before 22 May 2022).
+New investment assets also include a number of assets that are allowed depreciation-like deductions.